HerreraEnvironmental/21-07771-003_ShorelineChangeAnalysis/README.md

 aware that the final csv of subreach characterization CANNOT be produced by this script, only the clustering that informed the final decision.**

-The Control.Rmd script contains comments and detailed description of each step.
+The Complete.Rmd script contains comments and detailed description of each step.

 ### :information_source: Metadata